by Sonia Corrêa*

 Source: SPW archive

-The challenge — under the present complex, uncertain, and risky conditions — is therefore to keep pushing the expansion of these debates, or at least to sustain the levels reached under the impact of the Zika crisis.
+The challenge — under the present complex, uncertain, and risky conditions — is, therefore, to keep pushing the expansion of these debates, or at least to sustain the levels reached under the impact of the Zika crisis.
 While this is not exactly an easy task, the levels of political energy ignited and circulating in the social fabric in response to the threats to democracy and the attacks on gender equality and related matters that are pretty high at this point, and constitute, at least, a good point of departure.
-One striking illustration was the Twitter and Facebook flare up, highlighting the feminist reaction to the profile of the vice president Michel Temer’s wife Marcela published by Veja, a right-leaning magazine, immediately after the impeachment vote.
+One striking illustration was the Twitter and Facebook flare-up, highlighting the feminist reaction to the profile of the vice president Michel Temer’s wife Marcela published by Veja, a right-leaning magazine, immediately after the impeachment vote.
 This article described the potential new first lady as Beautiful, maidenlike, and “a housewife”.
-As Forbes remarked, the rebellious reaction to this was immediate, widely spread and good humored.
-Most principally, it moved beyond virtual spaces.
-Also on April 28th, in Rio, feminists occupied the streets to protest against the “ideal women” image propagated by Veja and did not miss the opportunity to once again speak loudly and firmly about women’s right to decide on reproductive matters.
+As Forbes remarked, the rebellious reaction to this appraisal was immediate, widely spread and good humored and it expanded far beyond virtual spaces.
+On April 28th, in Rio, feminists occupied the streets to protest against the “ideal women” image propagated by Veja and did not miss the opportunity to once again speak loudly and firmly about women’s right to decide.

-On the other hand, worrying signs can also be detected suggesting that the wider political shift under way is also favoring a ‘fascist’ climate of coercion and violation in relation to freedom of thought and expression, including in relation to speech acts on abortion rights.
-On Saturday April 29th , a debate on abortion preceded by a film, was to begin in a private university in São Paulo when suddenly, a policeman entered the room to inform everyone that the event has been denounced as improper.
+On the other hand, however, worrying signs can also be detected suggesting that the wider political shift underway is favoring a ‘fascist’ climate of coercion and violation in relation to freedom of thought and expression, including in relation to speech acts on abortion rights.
+On Saturday April 29th , a debate on abortion preceded by a film was to begin in a private university in São Paulo when suddenly, a policeman entered the room to inform everyone that the event has been denounced as improper.
 Despite protests, he took down the names of the event’s organizers and participants.In the words of journalist Teresa Cruvinel [in Portuguese], who immediately wrote about the episode:

 “That a film and debate on abortion could have been suspended by an anonymous denunciation already tells us much about the point we have reached.
 But what does it mean for the “police” — or to be more precise a member of the Metropolitan Civil Guard – to have considered the denunciation as legitimate and to have gone as far as to collect the names of the organizers and participants?
 This is totally abnormal.
 The person who made the denunciation is probably a Christian fanatic.
 But in accepting the charge, the police has violated principles of the separation of church and state.
 Even if the denunciation did not originate in religious fanaticism, this policing intervention, as I understand it, openly infringes the right to freedom of expression.
 What freedom of expression are we talking about when the right-wing considers it normal for Representative Bolsonaro to make a public tribute to a torturer, while at the same time qualify as inappropriate a women’s gathering to discuss abortion?